helm/community/helm-v3/research/package-manager-ux.md

 ### Pacman

-Arch Linux uses `pacman`, which does not support subcommands.
+Arch Linux uses `pacman`, which uses options such as `--refresh` and `--sysupgrade` to change the behavior of its core commands (which are also specified as options).

+Commands in `pacman` are usually given as short options (where capital letters represent the commands): for example, to perform a system upgrade, one will usually run `pacman -Syu`, which is short for `pacman --sync --refresh --sysupgrade`.
+(To only refresh the package database, one instead runs `pacman -Fy`, short for `pacman --files --refresh`.)

-- `pacman` updates from remote repos as needed.
+- `pacman` updates from remote repos as needed (when specified to do so by the user, usually as part of a `--sync` installation/upgrade operation).
 - Search is multi-modal, being able to describe packages as well as listing them

 ### Emerge (Portage)